ljr1981/wsf_markup/README.md

 ## Basic Pattern
 All of the HTML tag elements in the library are represented in the `{HTML_ELEMENT_FACTORY}` class.
 There are essentially three staple features:
 1. A `new_tag` routine, which creates an instance of the tag object and then assigns it to the `last_tag` attribute.
-2. A `last_tag` attribute, which is a "self-initializing` attribute, which calls the `new_tag` feature if it is not yet attached.
+2. A `last_tag` attribute, which is a "self-initializing" attribute, which calls the `new_tag` feature if it is not yet attached.
 3. A `tag` query function routine, which calls `new_tag` and sets its `Result` to `last_tag`.
 ## Extended Creations
 Beyond the three staple feature patterns above, there are various *forms* of creation.
 We have already seen a few examples in the sample Eiffel code above (the big block).
 Usually, these calls are designed to create the HTML object and then set common attributes.